deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Oh!
 Where are my-?
 I'm sorry, can I get you something, sweetie?
 No solids until the doctor says otherwise, but I could call up for some soup?"

-"...Actually, that'd be really nice.
+"…Actually, that'd be really nice.
 Yes please."

 "Okay.
 You'll be okay for a few seconds?"